Last Updated on

 June – Missed.

-July – Missed (and admitted that I was failing the challenge).
+July – Missed (and realised that I was failing the challenge).

 August – Two Things: Did my first ever radio interview (terrifying), and abseiled a 200ft cliff at Avon Gorge in Bristol to raise money for Cancer Research.